 There is no one right answer here.
 But if perceptions of most people are to be considered, then it ranges from 3 years to 5 years.

 We are of the view that anything less than 5 years cannot be constituted as long term.
 Markets are volatile in short term and hence, risks of capital loss are more.
 Also, when it comes to investing in stocks, the real ‘long-term’ depends on business growth of the company being invested in.
-Looking at just a few months or quarters worth of business performance doesn’t help in correct assessment of full dynamics of the business.
-And if the business is growing consistently and profitably, then one can (and should) hold the shares of the business for many years.
+Looking at just a few months or quarters worth of business performance doesn’t help in correct assessment of full dynamics of the business and if the business is growing consistently and profitably, then one can (and should) hold the shares of the business for several years.

 Let’s take an example to explain this:

-Suppose you had invested Rs 1 lac in Sensex at the start of 2003 (start of bull run).
-Value of your investment would have crossed Rs 6 lac at the 2008-peak, i.e. more than 6 times in 5 years!
+Suppose you had invested Rs 1 lac in Sensex at the start of 2003 (start of the multi-year bull run).
+The value of your investment would have crossed Rs 6 lac at the 2008-peak, i.e. more than 6 times in 5 years!
 But then, the 2008-09 crisis would have brought down your investments to Rs 2.4 lacs in March 2009.

 But had they stayed invested, their investments would have again risen to Rs 6 lacs by 2010-end.